HUNTING FOR UNICORNS

 “Lily Goes For It” feat art by Mary Whyte

 [Editor’s note/update: It did end being an entry, and I titled it “Lily Goes For It feat art by Mary Whyte”.
-It’s like an R&B song that samples a rap hook but then features the rapper on a verse as well.
+It’s like an R&B song that samples a rap hook but then features the rapper on the remix as well.
 You can’t just take a picture of someone’s art and turn it in and say “OK here’s my art”.
 You have to make it your own somehow.
 Remix it.
 Sample it.
 Feature them.]

 I was covering all kinds of ground, with a pep in my step.
-I wound up on Broad Street, home of my favorite church (that I know of so far) in town - Cathedral of Saint John the Baptist.
+I wound up on Broad Street, home of my favorite church in town (that I know of so far) Cathedral of Saint John the Baptist.

 I sat and prayed.
 Things were really going my way today, so it was more of a thank you than a plea.
 God bless.

-My light is still on, so why would I pray now?
+“My light is still on, so why would I pray now?”

 As I sat and watched the market shoppers, I noticed one intersection in particular got a lot of hoof action.
 Church and Market.